Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

 Now that we have this, there is a container that would serve perfect for a form.
 Go ahead and add a signup form within the "modal-body" div.

-HINT: Try to take advantage of bootstrap again!

 ## Sending an HTTP request to signup